Office of Elementary and Secondary Education, Department of Education.

-The evaluation report is a specific deliverable under a Mid-phase grant that grantees must openly license to the public.
+Note: The evaluation report is a specific deliverable under a Mid-phase grant that grantees must make available to the public.
 Additionally, EIR grantees are encouraged to submit final studies resulting from research supported in whole or in part by EIR to the Educational Resources Information Center (http://eric.ed.gov).

 (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
 If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
 For specific requirements on reporting, please go to www.ed.gov/fund/grant/apply/appforms/appforms.html.

 (c) Under 34 CFR 75.250(b), the Secretary may provide a grantee with additional funding for data collection analysis and reporting.
 In this case the Secretary establishes a data collection period.